A.MANUFACTURER RESPONSIBLE FOR BATCH RELEASE

 Whenever the risk management system is modified, especially as the result of new information being received that may lead to a significant change to the benefit/risk profile or as the result of an important (pharmacovigilance or risk minimisation) milestone being reached.

-If the dates for submission of a PSUR and the update of a RMP coincide, they can be submitted at the same time.
+If the submission of a PSUR and the update of a RMP coincide, they can be submitted at the same time.

 Additional risk minimisation measures